adam-p/adam-p.github.com/resume/index.md

 ##### In general

-If I don’t already know it, I can pick it quickly and adeptly.
+If I don’t already know it, I can pick it up quickly and adeptly.

 ## Experience